ahf/tor-win32/README.markdown

     $ sudo apt install gcc-mingw-w64-i686

+If you are more interested in building Tor for 64-bit Windows you should install the MinGW64 x86-64 cross compiler environment instead using:

+    $ sudo apt install gcc-mingw-w64-x86-64

 To build Tor directly from Git we need to install some of the autotools packages.
 Install these using:

     $ sudo apt install autoconf automake libtool

-The Debian package maintainers have been nice to us and made packages for the zlib library where the library have already been cross compiled for 32-bit Windows.
+The Debian package maintainers have been nice to us and made packages for the zlib library where the library have already been cross compiled for both 32-bit and 64-bit Windows.
 Install the packages using:

-    $ sudo apt install libz-mingw-w64 libz-mingw-w64-dev
+    $ sudo apt install libz-mingw-w64-dev

 ### Building Tor